Blast from the Past

 We’re Carver, the classic hero; ex-military now a hard-drinking loaner who runs a boat charter in a remote part of paradise.
 Hired by journalist Val, he takes her to a nearby atoll to investigate something; Carver gets to see the something up-close when he and his boat are blown sky-high by an RPG.
 Washed ashore, Carver is contacted by someone called Doyle who explains the island is a secret facility guarded by mercs, and Val has been taken prisoner.
 Tooling up, Carver needs to rescue Val and get himself a new boat.

 I’d say maybe a third of this game is staring at the load screen.
 Not just because it takes a good minute to get the game reloaded, but because of how often I get killed.
 I just keep dying.
-The AI of the mercs is good, they wander aimlessly and have little auto-actions like chatting or milling about, but if you get spotted it’s go-time.
+The AI of the mercs is good, they wander aimlessly, chatting or milling about, but if you get spotted it’s go-time.
 They’ll run for cover, work around you, keep you pinned down while others flank, and they’re are brutally accurate.
 Carver can only take three or four shots before he’s down, and he always gets hit three or four times.
 And there’s no quick-save.
 Paradise this isn’t.

 But it is paradise to look at.
 I can’t believe this is over 15 years old.
 While FC is showing its age, it’s still astoundingly beautiful.
 It may not have the minute detail but the design, the look and feel, it’s real.
 Palm tree-lined beaches with clear water filled with fish and turtles, rainforests with encampments and old ruins to navigate, huge open valleys and rivers, it’s great.
 Until someone spots you and ruins the moment.
 Most of the time we’re just given a marker and make our way there; even when the game’s being cheekily linear about the approach such as bottle-necking you in a crevasse or only appearing open-world (or just killing you when you stray too far, like I needed more ways to die), it still feels very open.
 And you need that open space.
 To run screaming.